 As 2016 wraps up I want to publish a post I've had on the back-burner for a while.
 This post is a little different from normal.
 It focuses on preparation for the final step in becoming a Registered Dietitian Nutritionist (RDN), the RDN Examination.
-If you normally follow for my recipes, check back soon as I have some exciting things in the works!
-Or feel free to read for a glimpse into the world of dietetics.

 While studying for the exam it helped calm my nerves to read blog posts about study plans/tips for the RDN exam from those who passed the exam.
 I decided to share how I studied for the exam to help other RD2BE’s.
 I used Jean Inman’s Review Guide exclusively as my study guide and Krause’s Food and the Nutrition Care Textbook if there was anything I needed to read more about.

 I have roughly broken down the method I followed into steps ….